Conga (song)

-"Conga" is the first hit single released by the American band Miami Sound Machine, led by Gloria Estefan, on their second English-language album, Primitive Love.
-The song was written by the band's drummer and lead songwriter Enrique Garcia.
+"Conga" is a song by American band Miami Sound Machine, led by Gloria Estefan, released as the first single from their second English-language album, Primitive Love.
+The song was written by the band's drummer Enrique Garcia.
 The song first appeared on August 31, 1985, as part of the album.
 The single was released in Australia on September 9, 1985.

 "Conga" became a worldwide success and is recognized as the Miami Sound Machine and Gloria Estefan's signature song.
-The single reached the top 10 in various countries, including the United States and the Netherlands.
+The single reached the top 10 in various countries, including the United States, where it was the band's first charting single on the Billboard Hot 100, and the Netherlands.

 Background

 According to Gloria Estefan in an interview in the Netherlands television show RTL Late Night, Conga was written after the band had performed "Dr. Beat" in a club called Cartouche in Utrecht, the Netherlands.
 "Conga" is written in the key of E minor.

-"Conga" was re-recorded as a new remix in 2001, including samples of "Dr. Beat" and "Rhythm Is Gonna Get You" and was released on Estefan's fourth compilation album.
-This new song was released as a promo single in Spain and titled "Y-Tu-Conga."
+In 2001, "Conga" was re-recorded as a new remix titled "Y-Tu-Conga".
+It includes additional lyrics taken from "Dr. Beat" and "Rhythm Is Gonna Get You".
+It was released on Estefan's fourth compilation album and released as a promo single in Spain.

 A version of "Conga" arranged with Brazilian rhythms and instrumentation and renamed "Samba" is included in Estefan's 2020 album Brazil305.
 A remix of "Conga" featuring Leslie Grace and Meek Mill was released in 2021 as a Bacardi sponsored and Boi-1da produced single.

 Commercial performance

-The single was released in 1985 and became a worldwide hit, reaching #10 on the U.S. Billboard Hot 100 and winning the Grand Prize at the 15th annual "Tokyo Music Festival" in Japan.
+The single was released in 1985 and became a worldwide hit, reaching number 10 on the U.S. Billboard Hot 100 and winning the Grand Prize at the 15th annual "Tokyo Music Festival" in Japan.
 The single was certified Gold by the RIAA in the U.S. for shipments of 500,000 copies.
-However, it wasn't a hit in the United Kingdom, failing to chart on the top 75.
+However, it wasn't a hit in the United Kingdom, failing to chart on the top 75, though it was Silver by the BPI on February 7, 2025.
+Furthermore, early airplay at radio stations WPLJ and Z100 in New York and hometown Top 40 radio station Y-100 helped spark interest in the song in early 1986.
+The television show Miami Vice and its subsequent success on NBC in the U.S. also helped spark interest in the song.

 In Billboard magazine's year-end chart in 1986, "Conga" finished at number 40.